-- Provides total TK-12 funding from all sources \$121.7 Billion, and \$21,152 per student, including \$2.331 Billion in new one-time federal relief funding. - Increases the Local Control Funding Formula (LCFF) Base Grant by 5.07 percent. - Increases the LCFF concentration grant formula to 65 percent with \$1.1 Billion ongoing funds, for purposes of reducing student to adult ratios for direct services, including custodial services. - Creates an Expanded Learning LCFF add-on, and provides \$1 Billion ongoing Proposition 98, and \$753 million one-time Proposition 98, in 2021-22 for all classroom-based LEAs, based on their counts of unduplicated student enrollment in grades TK-6, with higher per pupil amounts for LEAs with concentrated poverty above 80%.
-Expanded Learning programs would provide a minimum LEA amount of \$50,000, and LEAs would be required to provide the proposed expanded learning opportunities to at least 50 percent of their unduplicated student count in the 2021-22 school year, with program standards aligned to the After School Education & Safety (ASES) program. - Appropriates one-time federal American Rescue Plan Act funds for increasing the ASES and 21st Century after school program daily rates to \$10.18 and increasing program access.
+- Provides total TK-12 funding from all sources at \$123.4 billion, and \$21,439 per student, including one-time federal relief funding. - Increases the Local Control Funding Formula (LCFF) Base Grant by 5.07 percent. - Increases the LCFF supplemental grant amount to 23.3 percent with \$1.1 Billion ongoing funds, and purposes of reducing student to adult rations for direct services, including custodial services. - Creates an Expanded Learning LCFF add-on, and provides \$1 billion ongoing Proposition 98, \$1.5 billion one-time federal stimulus funds, and \$751.6 million one-time Proposition 98, in the 2021-22 and 2022-23 fiscal years for all classroom-based LEAs, based on their counts of unduplicated student enrollment in grades TK-6.
+Expanded Learning program would provide a minimum LEA amount of \$50,000, and LEAs would be required to provide the proposed expanded learning opportunities to at least 50 percent of their unduplicated student count, with program standards aligned to the After School Education & Safety (ASES) program. - Provides a 4.05% COLA for all categorical programs, including the ASES program. - Appropriates \$302 million one-time federal American Rescue Plan Act funds for increasing the ASES daily rate to \$10.75 and increasing program access.